 Add the current date and time

 Finally, you need to supply a value for the <last_updated> element.
 If you hover over its input connector, you can see that the element is of type xs:dateTime (see screenshot below).
-Note that, for tips to be displayed, the toolbar button (Show tips) must be enabled.
-By clicking (Show Data Types) in the toolbar button, you can also make the data type of each item visible at all times.
+To be able to see tips, press the toolbar button (Show tips).
+By clicking (Show Data Types) in the toolbar, you can also make the data type of each item visible at all times.

 You can get the current date and time by means of an XSLT2 function current-dateTime.
 To find this function, type it in the text box located at the bottom of the Libraries window (see screenshot below).
 Alternatively, double-click an empty area inside the Mapping pane and start typing current-date.